Overview

 Legal authority to collect personal health information

-Under the authority of and subject to the conditions in FIPPA s.49.4. the Ministry of Health DIU will indirectly collect personal information by means of the EHR and from other departments of the Ministry of Health for the purposes set out in s.49.2.
-In the case of the DCM project, the purpose of the collection is to help inform the management and allocation of resources and support the evaluation of services and programs that the government funds.
+Under the authority of and subject to the conditions in FIPPA s.49.4 the Ministry of Health DIU has indirectly collected personal information by means of the EHR and from other departments of the Ministry of Health for the purposes set out in s.49.2 In the case of the DCM project, the purpose of the collection was to help inform the management and allocation of resources and support the evaluation of services and programs that the government funds.

-Since the information the DIU will collect for the DCM project is personal health information as defined in PHIPA, the ministry requires authority under PHIPA for the collection.
-The DIU will collect PHI by means of the EHR under the authority of section 55.9 of PHIPA.
+Since the information the DIU collected for the DCM project is personal health information as defined in PHIPA, the ministry requires authority under PHIPA for the collection.
+The DIU collected PHI by means of the EHR under the authority of section 55.9 of PHIPA.

-Types of Personal Health Information to be collected and period of collection
+Types of Personal Health Information collected and period of collection

-Data will be collected by means of the EHR on admissions and discharges from Ontario public hospitals and includes:
+Data was collected by means of the EHR on admissions and discharges from Ontario public hospitals and includes:

 • identifying information including name, date of birth, address, and health card number